stonepros/stone/doc/architecture.rst

 while introducing a single point of failure (i.e., if the centralized component goes down, the whole system goes down, too).

-Ceph eliminates the centralized gateway to enable clients to interact with Ceph OSD Daemons directly.
-Ceph OSD Daemons create object replicas on other Ceph Nodes to ensure data safety and high availability.
-Ceph also uses a cluster of monitors to ensure high availability.
-To eliminate centralization, Ceph uses an algorithm called CRUSH.
+Stone eliminates the centralized gateway to enable clients to interact with Stone OSD Daemons directly.
+Stone OSD Daemons create object replicas on other Stone Nodes to ensure data safety and high availability.
+Stone also uses a cluster of monitors to ensure high availability.
+To eliminate centralization, Stone uses an algorithm called CRUSH.